marmelab/react-admin/docs/Fields.md

 A locale can be passed as a prop, the default one is 'FR' (french).

+The component accepts local and international phone numbers as long the local number is from the locale set in the props.

 See (https://github.com/halt-hammerzeit/libphonenumber-js) for more informations about the formatting lib.

 **Tip** If one of your numbers is set without the international prefixe and it's not corresponding to a number from the locale it should render nothig.